svsairevanth12/react-expo-refact-ai/README.md

 ---

-Developed with ❤️ using Refract AI Agent by Sai Revanth
+Developed with ❤️ using Refract AI Agent by Sai Revanth | Optimized for AI-assisted development